 - DTP students should apply using this guidance and application form.
 DTP students should note that no money will be paid out without proof of expenditure.
 Please note that all RTSG requests must be submitted, and have been approved, prior to any expenditure occurring, as not all RTSG requests are approved, and the ESRC DTP may not approve requests when expenditure has already occurred.

 DTC students can also apply through the University Graduate School for:

-DTP students will need to visit the Midlands Graduate School ESRC DTP funding pages for information about applying for this funding.
-This information is now available.
+DTP students will need to visit the Midlands Graduate School ESRC DTP funding pages for information about applying for these pots of funding.

 As a condition of funding, the ESRC require all students to undertake additional research training, which at the University of Birmingham is delivered through the Postgraduate Certificate in Advanced Research Methods and Skills (PGCARMS).
 In addition, the ESRC funds a range of data and methods services to support research and study.
 Each service provides support and delivers training.
 More details can be found below.